San Diego Region - Enforcement

 In accordance with the State's Enforcement Policy, advisory and prosecution staff members (led by the Executive Officer and Assistant Executive Officer, respectively) meet at least annually to discuss regional enforcement priorities.
 Currently, regional enforcement priorities focus on enforcement of violations that affected one or more key beneficial use categories (i.e. municipal water supply, fish and shellfish consumption, recreation, and ecosystem health) in a key area for the specific use.
 Consistent with our Practical Vision goal of focusing work on the most important issues, this approach to prioritizing enforcement ensures that violations which potentially do harm in the most important water body areas are not overlooked.
 However, it is not the only determinate factor when selecting cases for formal enforcement.
 Other factors considered include variables such as timing/case readiness, available resources, program-specific enforcement priorities, degree of harm to receiving waters, and Enforcement Policy priorities such as considerations for environmental justice and the human right to water.
 In April 2018 the San Diego Water Board adopted Resolution No. R9-2018-0043, reflecting these regional enforcement priorities.

-The Office of Enforcement was created in mid-2006 to emphasize enforcement as a key component of the Water Boards’ water quality regulatory functions and statutory responsibilities.
+The Office of Enforcement (OE) was created in mid-2006 to emphasize enforcement as a key component of the Water Boards' water quality regulatory functions and statutory responsibilities.
+OE provides both technical and legal resources to the Water Boards' enforcement efforts and is responsible for developing and updating Statewide plans and policies related to enforcement.
+Links to these plans and policies are provided below:

 Subscribe to our Penalty Assessment Notices email list to receive notifications and the latest updates.
 After subscribing, you will need to check your email host for a confirmation email to complete the subscription.